Compare EPOS System Quotes

 Compare POS System Quotes Today

-How to track a POS transaction?
+5 steps to track a POS transaction

-Step 2: Process payment via payment terminal
+Step 2: Collect payment via the payment terminal

-Step 3: Update inventory and revenue records
+Step 3: Update inventory levels and revenue

 Step 4: Generate a transaction receipt